phalcon-orphanage/docs/en/tutorial-vokuro.md

 }
 ```

-If the user has submitted data, the following line will evaluate and we will be executing code inside the `if` statement:
+If the user has submitted data, the following line will evaluate, and we will be executing code inside the `if` statement:

 ```php
 if (true === $this->request->isPost()) {